-- (5) Where- - (a) a proceeding (in this sub-section referred to as the "relevant proceeding") is pending in the Federal Court or the Family Court (in this sub-section referred to as the "first court"); and - (b) it appears to the first court that- - (i) the relevant proceeding arises out of, or is related to, another proceeding pending in the other of the courts referred to in paragraph (a) and it is more appropriate that the relevant proceeding be determined by the other of the courts referred to in paragraph (a); or - (ii) it is otherwise in the interests of justice that the relevant proceeding be determined by the other of the courts referred to in paragraph (a)-

-the first court shall transfer the relevant proceeding to that other court.
+- (i) the relevant proceeding arises out of, or is related to, another proceeding pending in the other of the courts referred to in paragraph (a) and it is more appropriate that the relevant proceeding be determined by the other of the courts referred to in paragraph (a); or - (ii) it is otherwise in the interests of justice that the relevant proceeding be determined by the other of the courts referred to in paragraph (a), the first court shall transfer the relevant proceeding to that other court.

-(6) Where---
+(6) Where--

-- (a) a court (in this sub-section referred to as the "first court") transfers a proceeding to another court under a law or laws relating to cross-vesting of jurisdiction; and - (b) it appears to the first court that- - (i) there is another proceeding pending in the first court 40 that arises out of, or is related to, the first-mentioned proceeding; and the first court shall transfer the other proceeding to the other court.
+- (a) a court (in this subsection referred to as the "first court") transfers a proceeding to another court under a law or laws relating to cross-vesting of jurisdiction; and - (b) it appears to the first court that- - (i) there is another proceeding pending in the first court that arises out of, or is related to, the first-mentioned proceeding; and - (ii) it is in the interests of justice that the other proceeding be determined by the other court, the first court shall transfer the other proceeding to the other court.